 4G or 4D?

 I'm as addicted to my smartphone as any App-savvy teenager.
-And I'm not talking just my reliance on Insta inspo, Words With Friends and checking three weather forecasts before I get dressed in the morning.
-Although I have been known to make actual 'phone calls on my device, where it really comes into its own is as a micro-computer for my peripatetic lifestyle: I'll write documents whilst catching the ferry from my home on the Isle of Wight, update corporate Twitter accounts on the move, and shoot, edit and upload Instagram stories for another client during a dog-walk.
+And I'm not talking just my reliance on Insta inspo, Words With Friends and checking three weather forecasts before I get dressed.
+Although I have been known to make actual 'phone calls on my device, where it really comes into its own is as a micro-computer for my peripatetic lifestyle: I'll write documents on Apple's Pages app whilst catching the ferry from my home on the Isle of Wight, update corporate Twitter accounts on the move, and shoot, edit and upload Instagram stories for another client during a dog-walk.

-Honestly though, can those small smart screens really compete with our own five senses?
-Seeing life unfold around us, the colour (and smell, and crackle!) of the changing leaves in Autumn beats any Pinterest image seen through an (often cracked) glass screen.
+Yet how can one small screen compete with our own five senses?
+Seeing life unfold around us, the colour and smell and crackle of the changing leaves in Autumn beats any Pinterest image seen through a cracked glass screen.
 Feeling the breeze on my face, while a technicolour sunset burns behind the rooftops on my evening stroll, is impossible to replicate on a device, even with the flashest filter.

 I suppose the question for me is not whether the virtual world created by software wizards is good enough, but rather, why would we want it as a substitute for the incredible, awe-inspiring, sometimes damaged, dirty and deficient, yet always magical world around us?